 #5 Failing to connect the targeted channels

 New brick-and-mortar retailers can make the mistake of imagining that their physical stores won’t fit with the kind of digital tracking that big e-commerce retailers invest in so heavily.
 This simply isn’t true, particularly since so many elements of offline business are now dealt with through cloud-based systems.
 You can (and should) bring everything together.

 This certainly goes for your marketing and sales channels.
-If someone attends your real-world event, then visits your Twitter page, then goes to your store, you need to know that exact sequence, because it will inform how you adjust your content.
+If someone attends your real-world event, then visits your Twitter page, then goes to your store, you need to know that exact sequence.
+It will inform how you adjust your content.
 For instance, your analytics might indicate that people who go from your Facebook page to your website don’t typically go on to purchase anything — asking why could identify conflicting messages that are easily corrected.

 And to encourage these cross-channel experiences, you must ensure solid link coverage.
 Aim for maximum interconnectedness: each channel should push people towards other channels, so that anyone who isn’t ready to purchase something can keep investigating your brand and perhaps reach a decision at a later time.